Learn how to create and manage Object Storage buckets and objects.

 Deleting objects and buckets with versioning enabled:

-If versioning is enabled, a simple delete operation on your objects will not permanently remove them.
+If versioning is enabled, a standard delete operation on your objects will not permanently remove them.

 To permanently delete an object, you must specify a version ID:

-To list all objects and all version IDs, you can use the following command:
+To list all objects and their version IDs, you can use the following command:

-With the previous delete-object command, you will have to iterate over all your object versions.
-Alternatively, you can use the following one-liner to empty your bucket:
+With the above delete-object command, you will have to iterate over all your object versions.
+You can also use the following one-liner to empty your bucket:

 Deleting objects and buckets: